popgendad/taoist/README.md

 1. `list`: list user's tasks
 2. `create`: create a new user task
 3. `delete`: delete an existing user task
-4. `edit`: edit properties of an existing user task
-5. `label`: add a label to an existing user task
+4. `label`: add a label to an existing user task
-6. `done`: mark an existing user task as completed or done
+5. `done`: mark an existing user task as completed or done

 Working with Labels
 -------------------